Craving carbs or sugary treats on your keto diet?

 Make sure to eat plenty of avocados, Keto Chocolate (hello Funky Fat Choc again!), nuts and seeds (flaxseed, raw almonds, pumpkin seeds, chia), and other protein / fat-rich foods.

+And that's a wrap!
+Hope these tips will help you manage your cravings.
 And remember, everyone is different, so be gentle with yourself and listen to your body.